krivaten/rather-app/README.md

 ### Standards

-- User camelCase for all paths.
+- Use camelCase for all paths.
 For example `layoutHeader`, or `partialFormSignUp`, etc.
 - Make good comments!
 Doing so may mean that there is more comments than actual code, but it's worth it.
 For example:

 ```